sunset

 Poison Ivy: Poison Ivy is prevalent in the park, especially along the side of park trails and on the dunes between parking lots and the beach.

 Poison Ivy is an important dune stabilizer, helping to protect our dunes and beaches, as well as being a food source for wildlife.
+Some people may experience an allergic reaction if they come in contact with poison ivy.
 Avoid it by using park sanctioned trails and by keeping a close eye on children and pets.

 15. How can I help protect and preserve the park for future users?